-- We presented the project to the James Bay Neighborhood Association on October 12th, 2022, and it was well received by the community.
-We had previously met with the CALUC representatives from the JBNA before our community meeting, and incorporated their suggestions into the project, which included adding more ground-oriented family sized units, a community garden for building tenants, a dog run, and additionally landscaping and screening.
+- We presented the project to the James Bay Neighborhood Association on October 12th, 2022, and it was extremely well received by the community.
+We had previously met with the CALUC representatives from the JBNA before our community meeting, and incorporated their suggestions into the project, which included adding more ground-oriented family sized units, a resident's garden for building tenants, a dog run, and additional landscaping and screening.
+CALUC have already provided their letter to the City of Victoria.